SunKing2/sunking2.github.io/_posts/2020-01-18-routines-to-keep-me-sane.md

 ---
 I've been getting up 15 minutes earlier daily until I get nearer to 10am.
 I had to do this when I got up at 1:30 twice.

 I've been slowly getting rid of some of the loose papers all over the place by doing daily the following: Pick up one piece of paper at a time, placing it in a better location (such as a file folder, recycle, or garbage, or box of common stuff).
 I keep at it until I throw out six items.
 It takes me about 15 or 20 minutes to do daily.
-I've been doing it almost two weeks.
+I've been doing it for almost two weeks.

 I started the week in quite a low mood, and hit a low point when I realized that I couldn't attend the Noon time AA meeting even if I wanted to, and I had cause to; because someone was getting a chip.
 So these routines and a very routine day have helped me stay sane.